Stratio/cassandra-lucene-index/examples/spark/README.rst

     cd examples/spark/resources/docker

-Build the Docker container, this will take a while, please be patient
+Build the Docker container, this will take a while, please be patient:

 .. code-block:: bash